Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Model validation

-The robustness of the PMoE-S3 model is further tested against cases never seen during training.
+The robustness of the PMoE-S3 model is further tested against cases with different operating conditions never seen during training.
 The mean velocity profiles of all the cases are shown in figure~\ref{fig:validation_unseen}.
 Compared with the cases in \textsection~\ref{subsection:validation_trained}, these new tests evaluate the model's generalization ability to different Reynolds numbers and periodic hill geometries.

 The model is applied to a channel flow at $Re_\tau=8000$ and a square duct at $Re=3500$.
 In both cases, the Reynolds numbers are different from the specific training conditions.
 The router successfully maps these flows to Experts $E_1$ and $E_3$, respectively, as shown in table~\ref{tab:router_results}.
 The velocity profiles show excellent agreement with DNS data, indicating that the learned corrections, including the damping function modification in $E_1$ and the QCR coefficient field in $E_3$, capture the underlying physics rather than merely overfitting the training data.